symfony/symfony-docs/components/console/helpers/formatterhelper.rst

 Formatter Helper
 ================

-The Formatter helpers provides functions to format the output with colors.
+The Formatter helper provides functions to format the output with colors.
 You can do more advanced things with this helper than you can in :doc:`/console/coloring`.